 Tracing Lines – Worksheets For Little People

 As your little one learns how to write, tracing lines is a great activity!
-And there are benefits to line tracing too!
+And there are benefits to it too!

 - Line tracing is one of those activities that develop your child’s control of the small muscles in his/ her hands (fine motor skills).